 Week 36 - Advanced Discourse Markers and usage of the same in free speech.

-Week 37 - Question tags, its placement and the right manner of usage in order to extract the correct information.
+Week 37 - Question tags, their placement and the right manner of usage in order to extract the correct information.

-Week 38 - Understanding Participles and using the same as a subordinate clause so as to express effectively in less words.
+Week 38 - Understanding Participles and using the same as a subordinate clause so as to express effectively in fewer words.

 Week 39 - Introduction to First Conditional, and sentence construction.

 Week 40 - Incorporating Second Conditional, and building complex sentences.

 Week 41 - Understanding Third Conditional, and it’s effective usage in all parameters for widening the language base.

 Week 42 - The intricate and essential difference between ‘if,’ and ‘whether.’